 And of course, stop by the ever-popular Family Room.
 I’ve since visited it myself with my niece and nephew, and we had a great time.
 Here they are showing off a hand-decorated mask and playing in the tube sculpture.

-There are tons of other possibilities for entertaining young children here at the Getty, including our do-it-yourself Art Detective Cards and our many free programs led by museum educators, including Art Stops, which has extra weekday installments over winter break.
+There are tons of other possibilities for entertaining young children here at the Getty Center, including our do-it-yourself Art Detective Cards and our many free programs led by museum educators.

-If you have more unusual ideas, please let us know!
-And if you’re coming up here with your kids, don’t forget your camera.
+One last thing: If you’re coming up here with your kids, make sure there’s plenty of space on your camera phone.
 You’ll want to relive watching your kids laughing as they run across a lawn high up above the city noise.

 Fantastic article.
 So many think the only kid-fun is in the Family Room but these suggestions are a great way to add to the museum experience.
 I especially like the link to Exploring Art on the website.